Jerzy Ossoliński

 Prince Jerzy Ossoliński h.
-Topór (15 December 1595 – 9 August 1650) was a Polish nobleman (szlachcic), Crown Court Treasurer from 1632, governor (voivode) of Sandomierz from 1636, Reichsfürst (Imperial Prince) since 1634, Crown Deputy Chancellor from 1639, Great Crown Chancellor from 1643, sheriff (starost) of Bydgoszcz (1633), Lubomel (1639), Puck and Bolim (1647), magnate, politician, statesman and diplomat.
+Topór (15 December 1595 – 9 August 1650) was a Polish nobleman (szlachcic), Crown Court Treasurer from 1632, governor (voivode) of Sandomierz from 1636, Prince of the Holy Roman Empire since 1634, Crown Deputy Chancellor from 1639, Great Crown Chancellor from 1643, starost of Bydgoszcz (1633), Luboml (1639), Puck and Bolim (1647), magnate, politician, statesman and diplomat.
 Famous for being extensively educated, he was a skillful politician and a persuasive public speaker.

 He is the founder of the Baroque church in Klimontów.

 Biography

 Entry of Jerzy Ossoliński into Rome in 1633 by Bernardo Bellotto.
 National Museum in Wrocław.

-He was sent with diplomatic missions to the Pope in Rome in 1633.
-He negotiated with the Duchy of Prussia in 1635 and led another diplomatic mission to Emperor Ferdinand II and his parliament in Regensburg (Polish: Ratyzbona) in 1636.
-As a leader of the pro-Habsburg faction at the royal court, he found an ally in the first wife of Władysław IV Waza, Cecilia Renata of Austria, daughter of Ferdinand II.
+He was the Ambassador of Poland to England in 1621, and Ambassador of Poland to the Papal States in 1633.
+He negotiated with the Duchy of Prussia in 1635 and led another diplomatic mission to Emperor Ferdinand II and his parliament in Regensburg in 1636.
+As a leader of the pro-Habsburg faction at the royal court, he found an ally in the first wife of Władysław IV Vasa, Cecilia Renata of Austria, daughter of Ferdinand II.
 In 1639 and 1641 he once again negotiated with envoys from the Duchy of Prussia.
 A Catholic, he opposed Protestants and advocated limiting their rights and privileges.
 In his pro-Habsburg and anti-Protestant stance he was allied with Chancellor Albrycht Stanisław Radziwiłł and Queen Cecilia Renata.